Awish-Senpai/ForgottenKeep/README.md

 • Changed the color of the server creator box, to dark.

 `> Removed`
-• Messages when mentioned displayed green color, changed it back to default blue color.
+• Messages when mentioned displayed green color, changed it back to default bluish-yellow color.

 ### Note [To apply the changes, you have to gitpull again.
 How?
 Locate your powercord theme folder in command prompt by `cd powercord/src/Powercord/themes`.